mali891/mohammed-ali/src/pages/blogPosts/2020-01-01/index.md

 // "New property `toString` invoked!!"
 ```

+<br/><br/><br/>

+<h2 class="c-heading c-heading--md css-40h810-styles">Primitive Types and Sub-Types</h2>

 All types of objects within JS have their own built-in global prototype objects which are linked as soon as the object is instantiated.
-This is also true for object sub-types such as arrays, maps, sets and functions.
+This is also true for other primitive types (more on this later), and also object sub-types, such as arrays, maps, sets and functions.

 ```javascript
 const myArr = []